5 takeaways from the Capitol riot criminal cases, one year later

 Loading...

-According to an April 2021 report by the George Washington University Program on Extremism, rioters with military experience were about four times more likely to be part of far-right extremist groups like the Oath Keepers and the Proud Boys than rioters without military experience.
+According to an April 2021 report by George Washington University's Program on Extremism, rioters with military experience were about four times more likely to be part of far-right extremist groups like the Oath Keepers and the Proud Boys than rioters without military experience.
 In the aftermath of Jan.
-6, Pentagon spokesperson John Kirby called the riot "a wake up call" and the prevalence of extremist views in current and former service members "not an insignificant problem."
-In late December, the Department of Defense released a report, determining that "extremist activity within the Department of Defense is rare, but even the actions of a few can have an outsized impact on unit cohesion, morale and readiness."
+6, Defense Department spokesperson John Kirby called the riot "a wake-up call" and the prevalence of extremist views among current and former service members "not an insignificant problem."
+In late December, the department released a report determining that "extremist activity within the Department of Defense is rare, but even the actions of a few can have an outsized impact on unit cohesion, morale and readiness."

-Dozens are in jail awaiting their trial, and some have been there for nearly a year
+Dozens are in jail awaiting trial, and some have been there for nearly a year

 Loading...

-Most of the alleged rioters are awaiting the resolution of their cases at home, but at least 76 people are being held in pre-trial detention.
+Most of the alleged rioters are awaiting the resolution of their cases at home, but at least 76 people are being held in pretrial detention.
 Many of them are charged with more serious crimes, like assault or conspiracy.
-Some have been held in detention for months, and at least 26 have been there for nearly a year, since January and February of 2021.
+Some have been held in detention for months, and at least 26 have been there for nearly a year, since January or February of 2021.

 So far, there have been 74 sentences — and they have varied widely